 Testing a Commodore 64 906114-01 PLA with a TL866II+

 The PLA takes 16 inputs from various parts of the motherboard and produces 8 outputs, which are used to switch in RAM, ROM and devices in the 6510 memory map.
-Armed with this knowledge, I had a crack at converting the truth table to work in the Minipro software.
+Armed with this knowledge, I had a crack at converting the truth table to work in the Xgpro software bundled with the TL866II+.

-And that is entered into the software by adding a new row for each test, and setting the pins accordingly:
+I then entered the spreadsheet data into the software more or less as-is, by adding a new row for each of the 26 tests, and setting the pin states for each test accordingly.

 On the first attempt it failed.
 I’d forgotten to pull the OE pin low.
 This was fixed by setting pin 19 to 0 for all tests.
 I eventually got it to pass all 26 tests, with just one anomouly.